indiqusdocs/apiculus/docs/Subscribers/ToolsandUtilities/ManagingSSHKeysandKeyPairs.md

     2. Upload a public key from your system.
     3. Choose an already added SSH key in your apiculus Cloud account.
     ![Linux SSH Key pair generation](img/SSHLinux.png)
 2. For existing Instances, you can set or reset SSH key associations by navigating to the **Instances  Operations** section and using the **Reset SSH Key** option.
 To use this option, the instance needs to be stopped first.
-This option will only let you choose an SSH key already added to your Apiculus Cloud account.
+This option lets you choose an SSH key already added to your Apiculus Cloud account.

 Once a SSH key pair has been associated with a Linux Instance, the [Instance can be accessed via a SSH connection](/docs/Subscribers/Compute/LinuxInstances/ConnectingtoaLinuxInstance), authenticated with the private key on your local machine.